 When will applicants be notified about the status of their application and candidacy for an interview?

-Applicants will typically be notified in February whether or not they have been selected for an interview.
-Applicants are contacted within the month after their interview to let them know if they have been selected as an SRCD Congressional Fellow or if they have been selected as an SRCD Executive Branch Fellow pending finding an appropriate placement.
+Applicants will typically be notified mid-late February whether or not they have been selected for an interview.
+Executive Branch applicants are contacted within the month after their semi-finalist interview to let them know if they have been selected for the finalist phone interviews with federal agency representatives.
+All fellowships will be offered by May.

 When and where do the semi-finalist interviews take place?

 Interviews take place in March in Washington, D.C.
 Candidates will be reimbursed for their travel, meals, and accommodations.
 Following the interviews, a subset of candidates for the SRCD Executive Branch Policy Fellowship will be invited to complete finalist phone interviews with potential executive branch placements.
 These phone interviews will take place in early to mid-April.

 - Candidates will be notified whether they are invited to an interview mid-late February.
 Interviews will take place at the SRCD office in Washington, D.C.